ltelab/disdrodb/docs/source/sensor_configs.rst

 Within the YAML file, the bins ``center``, ``width`` and lower and upper ``bounds`` must be specified.
-If the sensor (i.e. impact disdrometers) does not measure the drop fall velocity, the YAML files must be defined empty !
+If the sensor (i.e. impact disdrometers) does not measure the drop fall velocity, the YAML files must be defined empty!

 l0a_encodings.yml file
 ~~~~~~~~~~~~~~~~~~~~~~~

 This file list the variables that are allow to be saved into the
-DISDRODB l0a Apache Parquet format.
+DISDRODB L0A Apache Parquet format.
 The file also specified the type (i.e. integer/floating precision/string)
 each variable is saved in the Apache Parquet binary format.
 In addition to the specified variables, also the following variables are allowed
-to be saved into the DISDRODB l0a files:
+to be saved into the DISDRODB L0A files:

 * the ``time`` column (in UTC format)
 * the ``latitude`` and ``longitude`` columns if the disdrometer station is mobile.